dutchview/onepassword-spring-boot-starter/README.md

 - **`onepassword-spring-boot.apiToken`**: Your 1Password API token (used to authenticate and retrieve secrets).
 - **`onepassword-spring-boot.vaultNames`**: List of vaults from which you want to retrieve secrets.

+**Note**: If you configure properties both in the application.properties or application.yml files, keep in mind that properties in application.yml take precedence.
+Be sure to avoid conflicts between these configurations to ensure expected behavior.

 ### 3. Secret Management

 The retrieved secrets are made available as Spring properties and can be accessed just like any other properties using `@Value` or `Environment`.